What is Health Decisions Resources?

 Q: If we get a grant from HDR, how long do we have to spend it all?

-A: Most groups will use the funds within six months or less.
+A: Many groups will use the funds within six months or less.
 But we know that sometimes even the best plans go awry, and milestones have to be changed.
 However, we ask that all funds be spent within one year.
 If some or all the funds have not been spent, and a final report made to us within that time, you must return unspent funds.

 Q: Our agency is in Massachusetts, but we are part of a larger organization based in New York.
 Can we still apply for funding?